smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: http://schema.org/Text
         type: Property
     vehicleEntranceCount:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Aggregated number of vehicle that enter the parking site in a period of time.'
+      description: Aggregated number of vehicle that enter the parking site in a period of time
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     vehicleExitCount:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Aggregated number of vehicle that leave the parking site in a period of time.'
+      description: Aggregated number of vehicle that leave the parking site in a period of time
       minimum: 0
       type: number
       x-ngsi: